ADACS-Australia/HWSA-2022/_episodes/03-BestPracticesInComputing.md

 > ## add a command line interface
 > - modify your code so that it reads the name of the data file from the command line
 > - test your code by running it on both the Australia and New Zealand data
-> - commit your changes to your repository
+> - commit your changes to your repository (including the new data file)
 >
 {: .challenge}